jaimearanaz/Brastlewark/README.md

 - [Third Party Libraries](#third-party-libraries)
 - [About Me](#about-me)

-## Basic architecture and key principles 💪
+## Architecture overview and key principles 💪

 This project is based on a set of fundamental technical decisions and principles that guided the development of the app: